Esteve Model 8 Classical Guitar

 After some tedious bridge adjustments (explained later) and the eventual restoration of an almost normalised action, the Model 8 now plays very comfortably (for a non-cutaway guitar).

-I would suggest however, that it always should have been comfortable to play, being a 'hand-made' instrument.
+I would suggest however, that it should always have been comfortable to play, being a 'hand-made' instrument.

 Due to the neck geometry, the action of the reviewed guitar is still slightly less than optimal approaching the 12th fret.